 Now that we’ve discussed the ins and outs of drop D tuning, let’s look at the why.

-Why is drop D tuning so popular?
+Specifically, why is drop D tuning so popular?

 Drop D tuning also makes it easier for you to play a lower pitch on the guitar.
 This lower pitch has a different sound and is great for singers who naturally have lower voices.